“If you talk to a man in a language he understands, that goes to his head. If you talk to him in his own language, that goes to his heart.”

 |Autumn 1||Autumn 2||Spring 1||Spring 2||Summer 1||Summer 2|

 Year 7 – Units 1, 2 and 3.

-Students learn the basic phonics sounds of French and are taught to recognise, pronounce and spell them as they appear in common words.
-This is achieved through drilling, call and response, student led vocal games, dictations, and supported by spelling and dictation tests weekly, revise for homework by every student and differentiated according to a personalised spelling test score target.
-Teachers model classroom language and reinforce language acquisition by repetition and reward, so that students quickly are able to hold a two way conversation about simple classroom requests.
+Students learn the sounds of French and are taught to recognise, pronounce and spell them as they appear in common words.
+This is achieved through a range of listening exercises, call and response, student led vocal games, and dictations.
+We highlight the global nature of the French/Spanish language: le monde francophone (French-speaking world) and el mundo hispanohablante (Spanish-speaking world).
+We touch upon key primary topics such as numbers, days and months, reinforce, and develop this understanding in relation to age and dates before saying where we’re from and what languages we speak.
+Teachers model classroom language and reinforce language acquisition by repetition and reward, so that students quickly are able to hold a two-way conversation about simple classroom requests.

 Year 8 – Units 4-6

-Unit 4: Food
+Unit 4: Sports and hobbies

-Unit 6: Sports and Hobbies
+Unit 6: Culture and food

 Unit 7: Holidays and High Frequency Vocabulary

 Year 9 is a hinge year, the final year of KS3 and a springboard to studying French/Spanish at GCSE.
 We begin by building on the introduction to this key GCSE topic in Unit 5, by including the past tense(s), preparing students to successfully tackle a GCSE written or spoken question through accurate references to past events and activities.
 Students continue expressing their own opinions and begin to say and write more complex sentences giving both reasons for their opinions and further information such as examples.